gabrielgesteira/QTLpoly/README.md

 The R package `qtlpoly` (v.
 0.2.2) is an under development software to map quantitative trait loci (QTL) in full-sib families of outcrossing autopolyploid species based on a random-effect multiple QTL model (Pereira et al. 2019).

 In order to do so, you will need a genetic map from which conditional probabilities of putative QTL can be computed.
-We recommend [`mappoly`](https://github.com/mmollina/MAPpoly), a hidden Markov model-based R package to construct genetic maps in autopolyploids (Mollinari and Garcia 2019).
+We recommend [`mappoly`](https://cran.r-project.org/package=mappoly), a hidden Markov model-based R package to construct genetic maps in autopolyploids (Mollinari and Garcia 2019).

-Variance components associated with putative QTL are tested using score statistics from the R package `varComp` (v.
-0.2-0) (Qu et al. 2013).
-Final models are fitted using residual maximum likelihood (REML) from the R package `sommer` (v.
+Variance components associated with putative QTL are tested using score statistics (Qu et al. 2013), and final models are fitted using residual maximum likelihood (REML) from the R package `sommer` (v.
 4.0 or higher) (Covarrubias-Pazaran 2016).
 Plots for visualizing the results are based on `ggplot2` (v.
 3.1 or higher) (Wickham 2016).

 ## Install `qtlpoly` package

 `qtlpoly` package is available in its development version here on [GitHub](https://github.com/guilherme-pereira/qtlpoly).
-You can install all needed packages within R using the R package `devtools`:
+You can install all needed packages using the R package `devtools`:

 ```r
 install.packages("devtools")